jmetzger/workshop-kubernetes-advanced-2024-07/kubernetes/which-installer.md

-# Welches System ?
+# Which system

-# Überblick der Systeme
+# Overview Installers

 ## General